yalelibrary/linked-art-mapping/specs/md/concepts/library_collections.md

     -   Yale University Art Gallery
     1. Within each top-level collection resource, include a reference to the group entity that is responsible for the collection.

-    2. Generate a top-level group entity for each of the three campus divisions listed above.
+        Apply the steps in [Entities for specific groups](individual_groups.md) to generate a top-level group entity for each of the three campus divisions listed above.

     ```
     {